Levon Helm: The Hawks

 After the Hawks toured Europe with Dylan, they followed him back to the U.S., remaining under salary, and settled near Dylan's home in Woodstock, New York.
-The Hawks recorded a large number of demos and practice tapes in nearby West Saugerties, New York, playing almost daily with Dylan, who had completely withdrawn from public life following a motorcycle accident in July 1966.
+The Hawks recorded a large number of demonstration and practice tapes in nearby West Saugerties, New York, playing almost daily with Dylan, who had completely withdrawn from public life following a motorcycle accident in July 1966.
 These recordings were widely bootlegged and were partially released officially in 1975 as The Basement Tapes.
 The songs and themes developed during this period played a crucial role in the group's future direction and style.
 The Hawks also began writing their own songs, with Danko and Manuel also sharing writing credits with Dylan on a few songs.

 The Band

-Helm returned to the group, then referred to simply as "the band", as it was known around Woodstock.
-While contemplating a recording contract, Helm had dubbed the band "The Crackers".
-However, when Robertson and their new manager Albert Grossman worked out the contracts, the group's name was given as "The Band".
+Helm returned to the group, then referred to simply as "the band”, as it was known around Woodstock.
+While contemplating a recording contract, Helm had dubbed the band "The Crackers”, but when Robertson and their new manager Albert Grossman worked out the contracts, the group's name was given as "the Band”.
 Under these contracts, the Band was contracted to Grossman, who in turn contracted their services to Capitol Records.
 This arrangement allowed the Band to release recordings on other labels if the work was done in support of Dylan.
 Thus the Band was able to play on Dylan's Planet Waves album and to release The Last Waltz, both on other labels.
-The Band also recorded their own album Music from Big Pink (1968), which catapulted them into stardom.
+The Band also recorded their own album, Music from Big Pink (1968), which catapulted them into stardom.
 Helm was the Band's only American member.

-On Music from Big Pink, Manuel was the most prominent vocalist and Helm sang backup and harmony, with the exception of "The Weight".
+On Music from Big Pink, Manuel was the most prominent vocalist, and Helm sang backup and harmony, with the exception of "The Weight".
 However, as Manuel's health deteriorated and Robbie Robertson's songwriting increasingly looked to the South for influence and direction, subsequent albums relied more and more on Helm's vocals, alone or in harmony with Danko.
 Helm was primarily a drummer and vocalist and increasingly sang lead, although, like all his bandmates, he was also a multi-instrumentalist.
-On occasion Manuel switched to drums while Helm played mandolin, guitar, or bass guitar (while Danko played fiddle) on some songs.
+On occasion, Manuel switched to drums while Helm played mandolin, guitar, or bass guitar (while Danko played fiddle) on some songs.
 Helm played the 12-string guitar backdrop to "Daniel and the Sacred Harp".

 Helm remained with the Band until their farewell performance on Thanksgiving Day, November 25, 1976, which was the subject of the documentary film The Last Waltz, directed by Martin Scorsese.
 Helm repudiated his involvement with The Last Waltz shortly after the completion of its final scenes.
-In his autobiography Helm criticized the film and Robertson who produced it.
+In his autobiography, Helm criticized the film and Robertson who produced it.